agclayton/DESeqUI/README.md

 - Click on Result Table
 This is a preview of the DESeq2 output table.
 It is subset using the Class Enrichment Parameters defined by the user.
 The full table can be downloaded using the download button.

+## Trouble shooting
+### 'Content'-tab: 'x' must be an array of at least two dimensions'
+At the start of the app, the following error will be shown in the 'Content'-tab: ''x' must be an array of at least two dimensions'.
+This is normal behaviour, since no data-frame was inputed.
+Upload a data frame using the 'Browse' Button.

+### 'PCA'-tab: arguments imply differing number of rows: n, m
+This error occurs if the defined 'Column description' (DESeq2 parameters, settings panel) contains another number of  instances than the number of culumns of the provided data-set.
+Make sure to define for each column the right group.

+### 'Classes'-tab: Aesthetics must be either length 1 or the same as the data (1): y, label, x, fill
+If this error occurs where normaly a barplot was expected (at the top of the 'classes'-tab), it will be shown, since there is no class significantly over-represented.
+Try to relax your restrictions in the 'Class enrichment Parameters' in the settings panel.

 ## References
 Love MI, Huber W and Anders S (2014).
 “Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.”
 Genome Biology, 15, pp. 550. doi: [10.1186/s13059-014-0550-8](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)